haoxuhao/AEMTO/README.md

 cd ../bin
 ./AEMTO # && ./MATDE && ./SBO && ./MFEA2
 ```
 The detailed results are recorded in `bin/Results/*/*.json`.
-Json results file can be opened directly by common text editor or parse by most programing language.
+Json results file can be opened directly by common text editor or parsed by most programming languages.

 ## Others
 File `bin/run.sh` lists some useful information to do experiments.
-Directory `bin/scripts` contains some python scripts to compare and visualize the results of different algorithms.
+Directory `bin/scripts` contains the python scripts to compare and visualize the results of different algorithms.

 # Acknowledgements
 Open source softwares in `oss`: